 Introducing Biology covers the principles of many aspects of biology similar to those described by the ABE Articulation, Advanced Level, of British Columbia.
-Biology 050 is articulated with B.C. and Alberta college Advanced Biology courses and will allow students to enter Biology 060, which could lead to a first-year university biology course.
+This course deals with the scientific method, the chemical and physical background for biology, plant tissues, microscopy, plant nutrition, movement and transport, basic genetics, animal behaviour, evolution, ecology, photosynthesis, cell division, and the classification of living organisms and viruses.
+Biology 050 is articulated with B.C. and Alberta Advanced Biology courses and is a prerequisite for Biology 060 (which could lead to a university biology program) as well as for the Renewable Resources program at Yukon College.